droidark/rest-api/README.md

 ```

 ## JWT Util class
-This class is used to run common operations in JWT token. this class is placen in ```util``` package
+This class is used to run common operations in JWT token. this class is placed in ```util``` package
 ```java
 @Service
 public class JwtUtil {